 No thematic features such as sculptures, artwork, human or animal figured fountains, commercial type banners or flags, etc. are allowed where visible from public view.

-22

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 Mechanical Devices

 The installation of exterior mechanical devices is prohibited since homeowners are not allowed to install improvements on Master Association Property or Neighborhood Association Property, such as building roof areas.